After Ken Fisher no-show, LA pension system terminates his firm

 Five of the system’s nine commissioners voted during a webcast meeting to remove the $511 million the system had under management with the firm, of which Fisher is the majority owner.

 Several members voiced concerns about the costs involved and suggested diversity improvements Fisher might make instead.
-But ultimately Fisher’s decision to not show up personally for the pension system’s meeting, and to send his employees instead, contributed to the lost business.
+But ultimately Fisher’s decision not to show up personally for the pension system’s meeting and instead send several of his executives contributed to the lost business.

 “Their management team now is running around the country putting out fires while apparently Mr. Fisher is behind the computer doing deals,” said Brian Pendleton, one of the commissioners supporting the termination.

 The action brings to more than $2.5 billion the amount withdrawn from Fisher Investments over its founder’s remarks.
-Investors including pension funds in Iowa, Michigan, Boston, and Fidelity Investments, have moved to sever ties with the firm.
+Investors including pension funds in Iowa, Michigan and Boston and Fidelity Investments have moved to sever ties with the firm.
+The withdrawals represent just 2 percent of the firm’s total assets of about $114 billion, however.

-Others have put the firm under review over Fisher’s remarks at an investor conference.
-According to an attendee, Fisher made derogatory comments about genitalia, picking up girls and financier Jeffrey Epstein, among other topics.
+Other systems have put the firm under review over Fisher’s remarks at an investor conference but not taken further action.
+According to a conference attendee, Fisher made derogatory comments about genitalia, picking up girls and financier Jeffrey Epstein, among other topics.

 Epstein committed suicide in August while in jail awaiting trial on sex trafficking charges.